roadwarriorslive/Pipulate/README.md

 Get it running on your Mac, Windows or Linux desktop, from a ready-made virtual machine, a cloud server, or even a Raspberry Pi or other teensy tiny computer.
 It basically runs on anything.
-Then, visit the site you just created from a web browser (usually at http://localhost:8888), dragc the bookmarklet to your Bookmark Bar, open a Google Spreadsheet, click the bookmarklet and get Pipulating!
+Then, visit the site you just created from a web browser (usually at http://localhost:8888), drag the bookmarklet to your Bookmark Bar, open a Google Spreadsheet, click the bookmarklet and get Pipulating!
 The data-collecting job that the initial job defines just starts twinkling in as new rows.